Media Native

 • Height: Set the banner height (enter an integer in pixels without specifying the dimensions).

-• Additional text: If you need to add custom elements to an ad or creative, specify the JSON that you created earlier.
+• Additional text: If you need to add custom elements to ads or creatives, use the JSON code you prepared.

 • Start date and time: Required parameters.
-By default, this parameter is set to the current date.
-If you don't change it, banners will start being served immediately after you add them (if their status is set to active).
+By default, this is the current date.
+If you don't change the default value, banners are served immediately after you add them if the banner status is active.

-• Ad label: Select Ad or Social Ad to label your banner.
-If the creative already has a label, you can choose the Disabled value in the drop-down list.
+• Ad label: Select Ad or Social Ad to add a label to the banner.
+If your ad creative already contains a label, you can leave the Disabled value in the drop-down list.

 Note

-Adding the Social Ad label doesn't define creative content as social advertising.
-To label creative content as social advertising in the state register, make sure to select the Social ads contract option in the contract with the end advertiser.
+Adding the Social Ad label doesn't automatically define the creative as a social ad.
+To label the creative as a social ad in the state register, select Social ads contract in the corresponding contract with the end advertiser.

-• Domain: Enter the advertiser domain to be added to the label as Ad / Example.com or Social Ad / Example.com (if you selected the Ad or Social Ad value in the drop-down list).
+• Domain: Specify the advertiser domain to add it to the label: Ad / Example.com or Social ad / Example.com (only if the Ad or Social Ad value is selected in the drop-down list).

 • Show banner menu: Enable this option to add a token to a non-clickable banner.
-When serving the banner, it will have the menu icon displayed in the upper-right corner.
-Clicking the icon opens the advertiser's information and a button to copy the token (if the banner has ad labeling enabled or a third-party token specified).
+When the banner is served, the menu icon will be displayed in its upper-right corner.
+Clicking this icon displays information about the advertiser and a button to copy the token (if you enabled labeling for this banner or specified a third-party token).

 The banner menu contains a link to the rules for using recommendation technologies.
 The link is necessary to meet the requirements of article 10.2–2, part 1, paragraph 3 of Federal Law No. 149-FZ "On Information, Information Technologies and the Protection of Information", dated July 27, 2006.